- Reference Number: HEY1039/2025

 Whiplash

 - Permanent injury is rare.
-The long term outlook is good.
+The long-term outlook is good.

 - Most whiplash injuries are not serious.
-There is usually no damage to the bones, discs or nerves in the spine and any serious injuries are nearly always detected early.
+There is usually no damage to the bones, discs or nerves in the spine

 - There is often a delay of a day or two after the accident before you feel any pain or stiffness.
 This is a good sign that there is nothing serious and usually caused by muscle spasm where your body naturally tries to protect you from experiencing pain.

 - Whiplash causes neck pain but can also cause back pain.
-Again there is rarely a serious injury to the back.
+Again, there is rarely a serious injury to the back.

 - Headaches are common in whiplash injuries caused by the tension in the neck.
 Other symptoms such as arm or jaw pain or dizziness are also common but usually improve along with the neck pain.

 - Most of these injuries improve within a few days or weeks, at least enough to get on with your life.
+Aches and pains can sometimes persist or recur for quite a long time after a whiplash injury.

 Cervical spondylosis